aouriri/UTRGV_metadata/README.md

-# UTRGV_metadata
+# UTRGV Metadata
-[temporary] site to document metadata workflows and guidelines for UTRGV digital assets.
+(Temporary) site to document metadata workflows and guidelines for UTRGV digital assets.